elswob/neo4j-build-pipeline/ADDING_DATA.md

 cp .env.example .env
 ```

+- Modify the paths
 - If not using remote server, leave the server environment variable empty
-- Modify the paths
+- If using a remote server, need to set up SSH keys and SSH agent - see [REMOTE_SERVER.md](REMOTE SERVER)

 #### 3. If necessary, create the source data